My Family's Slave: Background

 The Tizon family went through a tumultuous and indigent time as they moved from the Philippines to Los Angeles, to Seattle, and multiple other locations before settling in Oregon.
 The author's father quit his consular post, became a gambler and womanizer, and eventually abandoned the family.
 His mother worked long hours while studying medicine and eventually remarried.
-Pulido suffered continuous abuse and neglect from the author's parents, besides receiving no salary or remuneration for her services.
-Nonetheless, Pulido steadfastly carried out her matriarchal duties, essentially serving as a surrogate mother to the Tizon children.
-Eventually, the author and his siblings stood up for Pulido to their mother, though Pulido remained in servitude.
+Pulido suffered continuous emotional and physical abuse and neglect from the author's parents, besides receiving no salary or remuneration for her services (which was a breach of a verbal agreement when persuading her to accompany them to the United States), and was not allowed to go home to attend both her parents' funerals, due to her illegal immigrant status and the risk of her exposure in turn exposing her employers as criminally liable.
+Nonetheless, Pulido steadfastly carried out her matriarchal duties, essentially serving as a surrogate mother to the Tizon children, who had to awkwardly gloss over her role in the household to their peers as she was both their honorary "grandmother" and servant.
+Eventually, the author and his siblings stood up for Pulido to their mother, calling her situation slavery, though Pulido remained in servitude.

 After his mother's death, Alex Tizon brought Pulido, then aged 75, to live in his home with his family.
 Pulido was given a salary and encouraged to stop acting as a constant servant.
 Tizon paid for her to visit her home village in the Philippines when she was 83, after which she chose to return to the United States.
 Pulido died on November 7, 2011, at the age of 86, and Tizon later repatriated her ashes to her birthplace of Mayantoc, Tarlac.